Top 5 Reasons to move to the Cloud

-The second reason for improved security is that the cloud PAC is operated by professionals.
-Cloud PAC system operation can be outsourced to virtually any extent, reducing the risk of giving security roles to non-security employees from IT or HR with little or no security training.
+The second argument for improved security is that the cloud PAC is operated by professionals.
+Cloud PAC system operation can be outsourced to virtually any extent, reducing the risk of assigning security roles to non-security employees from IT or HR departments with little or no security training.

-The third reason for improved security is realtime response.
-Being online by nature, cloud PAC offers much better options for event processing, alarm management, incident escalation and situation awareness in general.
+The third argument for improved security is realtime response.
+Being online by its nature, cloud PAC offers much better options for event processing, alarm management, incident escalation and situation awareness in general.

-The thing with the PAC systems is that more convenience translates directly to more security.
+The thing with the PAC systems is that the higher convenience translates directly to the higher security.
 Say, you are on a fishing trip.
 Receiving an alarm in realtime, being able to assess the situation online, to coordinate with the others, to resolve or escalate the incident, all from your fishing boat is not just convenient.
-It brings more, better security.
+It allows more and better security.